 EDITOR’S NOTE: This is the third article in our Money254 Partner series produced in partnership with Absa Bank Kenya to celebrate the launch of their new digital savings account.
 To read the first article, click here.
 Find the second article here.
-Our partners may suggest topics they would like readers to know about but do not influence what/how we write about it.
-Money254 remains committed to providing objective information to our audience.
 For more on Money254’s editorial policy, read here.
-For more on Absa’s new digital savings account, read here.

 Remember back when your piggy bank was the only place you trusted to secure your savings?
 Well, you have come a long way since and so has the banking industry.

 Technology has changed our relationship with money, especially in making it more convenient to access, track and spend.
 Chances are that today, you have used your phone to complete a transaction - even if it is simply purchasing airtime.

 While you must be very familiar with sending and receiving money and paying for services online, has the thought of saving money digitally ever crossed your mind?